Email Marketing Strategy

 In order to understand how best to use email we first need to look at how the long term goal is achieved.

 New customer acquisition, grow the number of people you can realistically sell your products and services to.
 The more people on your list who look like the other people on your list the better.

-This is like the silver bullet, if you grow your list using customer acquisition tools and reduce the churn in your database, increase the time someone stays a customer then your return on your initial CPA becomes exponential.
+This is like the silver bullet.
+Grow your list using customer acquisition tools and reduce the churn in your database.
+Increase the time someone stays a customer then the return on your initial CPA becomes exponential.

 Make your user feel special, make them part of your inner circle.